benz206/benz206/README.md

 # Leg3ndary

-I'm Ben, I'm 17 and I love programming.
+I'm Ben, I'm 17 and I'm experienced in many different areas of programming.

-You can always contact me at **\_leg3ndary** on discord formerly \_Leg3ndary#0001.

-- 🔭 I'm currently exploring many different languages and tools, specifically Typescript, Rust.
+- 🔭 I'm currently exploring many different languages and tools, specifically Typescript, and C++.

-- 🌱 I also enjoy working on open-source and such projects alike, primarily in Python and React.
+- 🌱 I also enjoy working on open-source and personal projects.

 - 🥇 I enter hackathons too.
 	- First Overall in Software (Solo): Halton District School Board Hacks 2023 (261 Hackers)
 	- First Overall in Entertainment (Led a team of 4): Eureka Hackathon 2023 (130~ Hackers)
- 	- Third Overall: Hack the Ridge (150~ Hackers)
+ 	- Third Overall (Led a team of 3): Hack the Ridge (150~ Hackers)

 ## Skills